shorelle/sw-api-js/README.md

 swapi('people').then(...)
 ```
 ### Single
-Add an ID parameter to get a single entry from a resource.
+Add an ID parameter to get a single entry from a resource:
 ```javascript
 swapi('people', 1).then(...)
 ```